8 Things You’ll Absolutely Miss After Leaving Japan

 3. Fantastic food culture

 In addition to the food itself, in my very Western existence, I constantly crave the Japanese food culture.
 In particular, I miss the great respect for both farmers and the general agricultural process.
-In the same way, I miss the enormous admiration for chefs and hospitality staff – this has a lot to do with Japan’s overall work ethic, seeing any work done in high spirits as esteemed and important (not always the case for hospitality personnel in the West).
-Further, I feel nostalgic for Japanese food presentation (kawaii children’s bento’s for instance), the strong culture of eating together, and the respectful idea of uttering “itadakimasu” (a sort of Japanese grace) before commencing consumption.
+I miss the enormous admiration for chefs and hospitality staff—this has a lot to do with Japan’s overall work ethic, seeing any work done in high spirits as esteemed and important (not always the case for hospitality personnel in the West).
+Further, I feel nostalgic for Japanese food presentation, the strong culture of eating together, and the respectful idea of uttering “itadakimasu” before your meal.

 4. Shop ’til you drop

 Is there a better place to shop in this world than Tokyo or Osaka?!
 Shops in Japan make me the definition of Madonna’s “Material Girl.”
 Apart from out-of-this-world outfits, beautiful stationery, and gorgeous home decor, where else can you find kawaii boiled egg-holders?!
 Come on, you just can’t get that sort of random necessity (yes, it is vital my boiled egg be held in its own specific container) outside of Japan.

 What is it about living the life of an expat which fills us with this strong, seemingly innate impulse to travel?
 In hindsight, this sounds ridiculous, but I think I have seen more of Japan than I have of my home country of New Zealand.
 When I used to live in Japan, every weekend and every public holiday were an excuse for me and my expat friends to explore and discover some new place.
 In comparison, today, holidays come and go and I often stay in my comfort zone, cozied up inside instead.